A simplified approach to generating synthetic data for disclosure control: Utility and disclosure risk for synthetic data

 \section{Utility and disclosure risk for synthetic data}

 Analysis of synthetic data will never yield exactly the same results as would be found from the observed data.
 We hope synthetic data will be useful and the term ``utility" is used for the extent to which results from synthetic data agree with those from the original data.
-Utility measures may be specific to the inferences being made from the data, as in Figures 3 and 4 in Section 5, or they may be general utility measures that assess the overall difference between the observed and synthesised distributions.
-In both cases the utility of synthetic data will depend crucially on the ASD assumption.
-Proposals for general utility measures have been suggested by Woo et al. \cite{WooProp} and are adapted for the specific case of synthetic data by Snoke et al. \cite{snoke}.
+Utility measures may be specific to the inferences being made from the data or they may be general utility measures that assess the overall difference between the observed and synthesised data distributions.
+In both cases the utility of synthetic data will depend crucially on the SDA.
+Analysis-specific utility measures, such as confidence interval overlap, are appropriate for evaluating the results of a final analysis as is done with a verification server \cite{verserv,MclRVer}.
+General utility measures can provide the person creating the synthetic data with a means of comparing utility for different ways of synthesising data before any analyses have been carried out.
+Proposals for general utility measures have been suggested by Woo et al. \cite{WooProp} and Snoke et al. \cite{snoke} have adapted them for the specific case of synthetic data.
+Functions to compute these utility measures are being incorporated into the $synthpop$ package.